spdx/spdx-3-model/model/Core/Vocabularies/RelationshipType.md

 - patch: Every `to` Element is a patch for the `from` Element
 - prerequisite: Every `to` Element is a prerequisite of the `from` Element
 - providedDependency: Every `to` Element is a dependency not included in the distributed artifact but is assumed to be provided the `from` Element
-- publishedBy: (Security) Designates the agent that made a vulnerability record available for public use or reference
+- publishedBy: (Security) Designates a `from` Vulnerability was made available for public use or reference by each `to` Agent
-- reportedBy: (Security) Designates the agent that first reported a vulnerability to the project, vendor, or tracking database for formal identification
+- reportedBy: (Security) Designates a `from` Vulnerability was first reported to a project, vendor, or tracking database for formal identification by each `to` Agent
-- republishedBy: (Security) Designates the agent that tracked, aggregated, and/or enriched vulnerability details to improve context (i.e. NVD)
+- republishedBy: (Security) Designates a `from` Vulnerability's details were tracked, aggregated, and/or enriched to improve context (i.e. NVD) by a `to` Agent(s)
 - requirementFor: Every `to` Element is required for the `from` Element
 - runtimeDependency: Every `to` Element is a runtime dependency for the `from` Element
 - serializedInArtifact: The from SPDXDocument can be found in a serialized form in each to Artifact